What is Ecommerce Personalization?

-‘ Ecommerce Personalization is the collection of data from website visitors and the analysis and the use of this data to not only segment customers into multiple profile, but to show real-time personalized recommendations and relevant products to each individual based on their activity and the activity of similar people.’
+The collection of data from website visitors and the analysis and use of this data to not only segment customers into multiple profiles, but to show real time personalized recommendations and relevant products to each individual, based on their activity and the activity of similar people.

 There is an important statement here – ‘based on their activity and the activity of similar people’ – to achieve true personalization it is important to invest in a system that learns about a customer from two data sets:

 - All of your customers, to learn about general product trends and best sellers

 - Only customers who act in a similar way to that individual, to truly understand what that type of person would most likely be interested in

 The likelihood is that you already have the ability to view the data from the first dataset, it may be a manual process but you should have access to your top viewed products, most purchased items etc. What personalization does is split this data into multiple profiles and automate the whole process, spotting the patterns it would be impossible for the human eye to see.

 When considering personalization it is important to understand that a personalization solution is often made up of multiple products for example site search, product recommendations and email marketing.
 As part of every personalization solution, segmentation should come as standard (it’s impossible to personalize without this feature!).